sal55/langs/Mcompiler.md

 AST3          Has type info filled in, any conversions applied, and constant expressions reduced

-PCL           The generated IL instructions from the AST
+PCL           The generated IL (sometimes called IR) instructions from the AST

-MCL           A representation of the generated native code
+MCL           A representation of the generated native code, in this case it is for x64.

 SS            A set of data structures containing binary native code and data, organised into code and data segments and with reloc info